-At January 31, 2019 and July 31, 2018, the Company had cash and cash equivalents of \$92.9 million and \$92.1 million, respectively.
-At January 31, 2019, the Company had a readily available borrowing capacity under its PNC Bank Credit Facility of \$4.6 million.
-At January 31, 2019, IWCO had a readily available borrowing capacity under its Revolving Facility of \$25.0 million.
-Per the Cerberus Credit Facility, IWCO is permitted to make distributions to the Parent, Steel Connect, Inc., an aggregate amount not to exceed \$5.0 million in any fiscal year and pay reasonable documented expenses incurred by the Parent.
-The Parent is entitled to receive additional cash remittances under a "U.S. Federal Income Tax Sharing Agreement."
-As of January 31, 2019, the Company believes it will generate sufficient cash to meet its debt covenants under the Credit Agreement with PNC Bank and the Financing Agreement to which certain of its subsidiaries are a party, to repay or restructure its the Notes, and that it will be able to obtain cash through its current credit facilities and through securitization of certain trade receivables.
+At April 30, 2019 and July 31, 2018, the Company had cash and cash equivalents of \$20.4 million and \$92.1 million, respectively.
+As of April 30, 2019, the Company had a deficiency in working capital which was primarily driven by the reduction in cash and cash equivalents of \$71.8 million, of which \$65.6 million (including interest) was used to retire the 5.25% Convertible Senior Notes on March 1, 2019, the Company's \$10.0 million outstanding on the Revolving Facility, accrued pricing liabilities which the Company believes will not require a cash outlay in the next twelve months, and the additional liabilities assumed because of the IWCO Acquisition.
+At April 30, 2019, the Company had a readily available borrowing capacity under its Credit Agreement with PNC Bank and National Association of \$12.5 million.
+At April 30, 2019, IWCO had a readily available borrowing capacity under its Revolving Facility of \$15.0 million.
+Per the Financing Agreement, IWCO is permitted to make distributions to Steel Connect, an aggregate amount not to exceed \$5.0 million in any fiscal year and pay reasonable documented expenses incurred by Steel Connect.
+Steel Connect is entitled to receive additional cash remittances under a "U.S. Federal Income Tax Sharing Agreement."
+The Company believes it will generate sufficient cash to meet its debt covenants under the Credit Agreement and the Financing Agreement to which certain of its subsidiaries are a party and that it will be able to obtain cash through its current credit facilities and through securitization of certain trade receivables.
+As discussed above, the Company's Notes matured on March 1, 2019, with a balance due of \$65.6 million, including interest to the March 1, 2019 maturity date.
+The total \$65.6 million balance due was paid in full by the Company from available cash on-hand and \$14.9 million from the proceeds of the SPHG Note transaction entered into on February 28, 2019.
+The Company's historical operating results and working capital deficit indicate substantial doubt exists related to the Company's ability to continue as a going concern.
+The Company believes that the actions discussed above are probable of occurring and mitigating the substantial doubt raised by the Company's historical operating results and satisfying the Company's estimated liquidity needs 12 months from the issuance of the financial statements.
+However, the Company cannot predict, with certainty, the outcome of its actions to generate liquidity,